Sibakumarpanda/SystemVerilog_Constraint_Coding_by_Siba/README.md

 # 11.WAC to generate 33-bit variable with specific bit patterns(requirement is to have 16 consecutive 1's followed by 16 consecutive 0's followed by rest to be 1's )
 # 12.WAC to generate 16-bit variable with 9consecutive 1's from LSB side
 # 13.WAC to generate 32-bit number with exactly one high bit using bit manipulation technique
-# 14.WAC to generate 4-variable unique value history constraint
+# 14.WAC to generate 4-variables with unique 4bit-value history constraint
-# 15.WAC to generate Pattern of 01010101
+# 15.WAC to generate Pattern of 0101010101
 # 16.WAC to generate a Sequence of 0102030405
 # 17.WAC to generate 10-bit alternating numbers
 # 18.WAC to generate a sequence of 1122334455